-Pocket Money & Chores – It’s the second most popular question we get from parents, just behind ‘How much pocket money should I give?’, and understandably so, it can be a sensitive subject that stirs up mixed emotions.
-Every household has a different approach, and ultimately it’s down to what you feel is right and and what works for your family.
-The good news is there’s no wrong way to do it, but there are pitfalls you can avoid.
-So we thought we’d take a moment to explore the different options in a bit more detail, and help you make your own mind up.
+Pocket money and chores – it’s the second most popular question we get from parents, just behind ‘How much pocket money should I give?’.
+Every household has a different approach; ultimately it’s down to what works for your family.
+There’s no wrong way to do it, but there are pitfalls you can avoid.
+We’ve taken a moment to explore the different options in more detail, to help you make your own mind up.

-Other big questions that we often get on this subject are how to get into a pocket money routine and what some age appropriate chores are, so we’ve tried to cover both those below too.
+Other big questions we often get on this subject are how to get into a pocket money routine and what some age appropriate chores are, so we’ve tried to cover both those below too.

 There’s no short answer.
 To an extent it’s about what you believe, but you also need to consider what’s going to work for you and your kids.
 Here’s a quick overview of the general pros and cons.

 The main advantage of paying for chores is teaching kids that you have to earn money.
 It’s a great lesson to prepare children for the real world and can help instil a sense of pride and confidence if they manage to save a lot of money by working for it.

 We hear tons of stories of how children appreciate their new toys more, and look after them better, when they feel they’ve really earned them through weeks and weeks of dishwashing or raking leaves in the garden; it’s great to see that sense of accomplishment.
 Ultimately, if you can make that connection between earning, saving and then spending, that’s a really powerful lesson.

 There’s also the undeniable truth that kids respond pretty well to incentives, so dangling the carrot of cash can genuinely help you get the chores done around the house a lot more quickly, and sometimes with a lot less nagging!